What Happens During Residential Treatment?

-Our residential treatment program is centered around teaching the patient skills related to continued sobriety, with therapy sessions designed to explore the underlying triggers of substance abuse, and support groups designed to help recovering addicts share their story in a safe, private environment.
-Here the patient can build a network of support and skills that can last well beyond our doors.
+Our residential treatment program is centered around teaching you skills related to continued sobriety, with therapy sessions designed to explore the underlying triggers of substance abuse, and support groups designed to help recovering addicts share their story in a safe, private environment.
+Here you can build a network of support and skills that can last well beyond our doors.

-Our inpatient treatment is carefully structured so that patients have a balance of structure and free time.
+Our inpatient treatment is carefully structured so that you have a balance of structure and free time.
 Not all residential treatment centers operate the same way, but many offer some form of both group and individual therapy sessions.
-Patients will be assigned to therapists and counselors in either group blocks or assigned to meet with their individual clinician weekly.
+You will be assigned to therapists and counselors in either group blocks or assigned to meet with an individual clinician weekly.

 At Landmark Recovery, patients receive at least 21 hours of group therapy per week.
 Group therapy helps foster openness and honesty and is a great chance to offer support to fellow patients in recovery.
 It may be difficult at first, but sharing stories can help build camaraderie, relieve burdens, and allow for emotional healing.
 Many friendships forged in group therapy can last well into recovery at our residential treatment centers.

-Patients may also participate in individual therapy in the afternoons.
-This portion of treatment can be the backbone of treatment, as it provides the kind of personal and deep recovery work that an individual needs to maintain sobriety in the long term.
+Patients may also participate in individual therapy, where they meet with a therapist in a private setting.
+This portion of our program can be the backbone of treatment, as it provides the kind of personal and deep recovery work that an individual needs to fully understand why they use drugs or alcohol and how to develop healthy coping skills.
 Each individual therapy session takes place between the patient and their assigned therapist.
-At Landmark Recovery, patients are guaranteed at least 2 hours of individual therapy sessions per week, the frequency of which are determined by the medical director.
-Topics covered can include:
+At Landmark Recovery, patients are guaranteed at least two hours of individual therapy sessions per week, the frequency of which are determined by the medical director.
+That’s more than other treatment centers provide.

 - Personal history